How to make a terrace garden on a budget? 8 things you must know about how to make a simple terrace garden or rooftop garden.

-And, our little garden has been inviting people in the neighborhood as they find it enticing amidst the concrete jungle.
+And, our little garden has been inviting people into the neighborhood as they find it enticing amidst the concrete jungle.
 We’re happy to know that it has inspired them to start one!!

-- To reduce the heat absorption – Besides having a small garden at the backyard, we created our terrace garden last year to have a green space that would reduce the amount of heat percolates the roof and to expand our gardening skill to other available spaces in our home.
+- To reduce the heat absorption – Besides having a small garden in the backyard, we created our terrace garden last year to have a green space that would reduce the amount of heat percolates on the roof and to expand our gardening skills to other available spaces in our home.

 - For organic staples – Is there anyone who wouldn’t love chemical-free food?
-Especially, we love the organic greens!
+We especially, love the organic greens!

 So, here’s how to make a terrace garden on a budget…

 What are the things to look into?
 How much does it cost?
-8 things you must know on how to make a simple garden within your budget.
+8 things you must know about how to make a simple terrace garden within your budget.

-- Prepare your roof space – Check the roofing space whether it could hold the weight and have proper water proofing done.
-If it’s set in a right way, it won’t clog the ceiling.
+- Prepare your roof space – Check the roofing space to see whether it can hold the weight and have proper water proofing done.
+If it’s set in the right way, it won’t clog the ceiling.
 Likewise, check the water draining facilities as well.
-Ours drain into rain water harvesting chamber.
+Ours drains into a rain water harvesting chamber.
 We placed grow bags over cuddapah slabs to avoid water seepage and it costs around Rs.
 2500 for 10 slabs.

-- Have a plan – Think, what you want to grow and create a plan accordingly.
-First, start with a few plants and then keep adding more to it.
+- Have a plan – Think what you want to grow and create a plan accordingly.
+First, start with a few plants and then keep adding more to them.
 Make sure to include some space to store garden tools and saplings in your garden.
-We bought our garden tools like trowel, sprayer through online.
-We created a trellis using bamboo stick for the climbers.
+We bought our garden tools like trowels and sprayers online.
+We created a trellis using bamboo sticks for the climbers.
 It costs Rs.
 800. We bought some of the seeds from Amazon and some native seeds through my Uncle from Tanjore.
-He has got a lovely garden at his hometown.
+He has got a lovely garden in his hometown.

-- Choose the containers – Grow bags has taken over the terracotta pots as its lighter than the other.
-However, it doesn’t last longer unlike other planters.
+- Choose the containers – Grow bags have taken over the terracotta pots as they are lighter than the others.
+However, it doesn’t last longer, unlike other planters.
 You could also use repurposed paint buckets, water cans as planters.
 We spent around Rs.
 1500 for a total of 22 bags in different dimensions.
-We used wooden reapers as frames around the rectangular bags to provide a support.
+We used wooden reapers as frames around the rectangular bags to provide support.

 - Go organic – We solely depend on panchagavya and jeevamrutham as manure to the plants.
-We use it once in 15 days to all plants.
+We use it once every 15 days on all plants.